BitcoinDesign/Guide/guide/private-key-management/case-studies.md

 ## Current / Checking account

-A product that is meant to be a replacement for what a bank would call a current/checking account where the user might receive their salary and pay their bills from.
+In this section, we are looking at a product that is meant to be a replacement for what a bank would call a current/checking account where the user might receive their salary and pay their bills from.
 Safeguards against loss will be a higher priority than with a cash product, and we might therefore accept more friction both when setting up the wallet and when transacting.
 If users have no prior bitcoin knowledge we should expect to spend a significant effort educating them to put them in a position to safely operate the wallet product.